-In 2014, the Houthis (a Shia Muslim minority from northern Yemen), frustrated by the policies of President Abdrabbuh Hadi's regime, aligned themselves with the military and took control of the capital, Sana'a.
-Hadi fled to Saudi Arabia, which then formed a coalition to reinstall him, protect its own border, prevent Yemen from splintering, and counteract the influence of Iran, the Shia regional rival to majority-Sunni Saudi Arabia.
-Saudi Arabia expected its air power to quickly defeat the Houthi insurgency, but civil war has dragged on resulting in nearly 100,000 deaths and 250,000 displaced people.
-Nearly 80% of the population needs assistance.
-As is often the case within war zones, minorities are particularly vulnerable as violent extremist groups such as Islamic State (IS) and Al-Qaeda can act with impunity against those they wish to harm.
+In 2014, the Houthis (a Shia Muslim minority group), frustrated by the policies of President Hadi's regime, aligned themselves with the military and took control of the capital, Sana'a.
+Hadi fled to Saudi Arabia, which then formed a coalition to reinstall him, protect its own border, prevent Yemen from splintering and counteract the influence of Iran, the Shia regional rival to majority-Sunni Saudi Arabia.
+Saudi Arabia expected its air power to quickly defeat the Houthi insurgency, but the civil war has dragged on, resulting in nearly 100,000 deaths and 250,000 displaced people.
+Nearly 80% of the population lives in poverty according to World Bank data.
+As is often the case within war zones, minorities are particularly vulnerable, as violent extremist groups such as Islamic State (IS) and Al-Qaeda can act with impunity against those they wish to harm.